uc-cdis/gen3-fuse/README.md

     go build tests/mock_wts_server.go
     ./mock_wts_server <commons url> <api key>

 The mock workspace token service should now be running at localhost:8001.
+The yaml file you pass in should set this as the Workspace Token Service base url (local-config.yaml is set up to work with this pattern).

 If you've already performed the Gen3Fuse setup instructions listed above, you can just run the following in a separate window:

     go test tests/gen3fuse_test.go

+## Running performance tests

+More info coming soon!